 Niacinamide and Pure Vitamin C (Ascorbic Acid)

 This combination has been debated.
 Earlier research suggested it was unstable, but more recent studies show it may be safe if formulated correctly.
-However, using high concentrations of both separately in a DIY routine can still lead to problems, especially for sensitive skin.
+However, using high concentrations of both separately in a DIY routine can still lead to problems when you layer skincare ingredients at high concentrations.

 Why It’s Best to Use These Ingredients Separately